-(d) The amounts in this column represent the grant date fair value of the restricted share units (RSUs) awarded to NEOs in respect of the four quarters for each financial year plus, in the case of amounts that have been accrued for which RSUs have not yet awarded, the amount to be awarded and plus the amount paid as a dividend equivalent on the vesting of RSUs.
-For details of the LTIP and the material terms of each award, see "Long Term Incentive Plan (LTIP)" on page 28.
-The grant date fair value is based on the volume weighted average price on the Toronto Stock Exchange at the grant date.
+(d) The amounts in this column represent the grant date fair value of the restricted share units (RSUs) awarded to NEOs in respect of the four quarters for each financial year plus, in the case of amounts that have been accrued for which RSUs have not yet been awarded, the amount to be awarded and plus the amount paid as a dividend equivalent on the vesting of RSUs.
+For details of the LTIP and the material terms of each award, see "Long Term Incentive Plan (LTIP)" on page 29.
+For Mr. Gillespie, the RSUs were awarded under the CSH Inducement Plan; see "CSH Inducement Plan" on page 37.
+The grant date fair value for all RSUs except those granted under the CSH Inducement Plan is based on the volume weighted average price on the Toronto Stock Exchange at the grant date.
+The grant date fair value of RSUs granted under the CSH Inducement Plan is \$8.50 for each RSU.

-The RSUs awarded to NEOs that vested during the financial year and that had not vested as of March 31, 2012 are shown in the following table.
+The RSUs awarded to NEOs that vested during the financial year and that had not vested as of March 31, 2013 are shown in the following table.

-NEO name Market value of RSUs that vested during the year ended March 31, 2012 (\$) Number of RSUs that have not vested as of March 31, 2012 (#) Market value of RSUs that have not vested as of March 31, 2012 (\$) Paul Reynolds \$ 2,174,176 207,089 \$ 1,718,839 Bradley Kotush \$ 1,189,565 48,830 \$ 405,289 Matthew Gaasenbeek \$ 1,189,565 530,945 \$ 4,406,843 Jens Mayer \$ 1,106,608 446,735 \$ 3,707,900 Graham Saunders \$ 634,767 423,286 \$ 3,513,274
+NEO name Market value of RSUs tha vested during the yea ended March 31, 201 (\$ that have not vested as of March 31, 2013 that have not vested

+Paul Reynolds \$ 571,20 2 206,188 \$ 1 ,406,202

+Bradley Kotush \$ 166,95 1 42,424 \$ 289,332

+Barry Goldberg \$ 38,20 4 86,571 \$ 590,414

+Philip Evershed \$ 23,32 5 81,407 \$ 555,196

 The market value of RSUs that vested during the year is calculated by multiplying the number of RSUs that vested by the closing market price of the underlying shares on the vesting date.
-The market value of RSUs that have not vested as of March 31, 2012 is calculated by multiplying the number of RSUs that have not vested by the closing market price of the underlying shares on March 30, 2012 (\$8.30).
+The market value of RSUs that have not vested as of March 31, 2013 is calculated by multiplying the number of RSUs that have not vested by the closing market price of the underlying shares on March 31, 2013 (\$6.82).
 All RSUs are distributed on vesting; therefore the RSUs that have not vested are the only RSUs that have not been paid out or distributed.